-Strategic Management is basically the systematic organisation and execution of major targets and initiatives that are taken by the top management on behalf of the owners, after going through careful study of all the available resources and assessment of all the internal and external paradigms to reap the best possible results for the business1.
+Strategic Management is basically the systematic organisation and execution of major targets and initiatives that are taken by the top management on behalf of the owners, after going through a careful study of all the available resources and assessment of all the internal and external paradigms to reap the best possible results for the business1.

 Strategic management works as a tool for ensuring the establishment of stable business machinery which conforms to all the vital factors that are essential for effective management2.
-It is the study of various management techniques and procedures which are focused on the integration of cross functional decisions, which are formed after thorough examination and are implemented to facilitate the achievement of a business’ objectives3.
+It is the study of various management techniques and procedures which are focused on the integration of cross-functional decisions, which are formed after thorough examination and are implemented to facilitate the achievement of a business’ objectives3.
 To put it simply, strategic management is concerned with the application and formation of judicious decisions which are to strengthen a business’ management, ultimately leading towards the achievement of its goals and objectives4.

 Why Strategic Management?

-Strategic management practices are largely focused on bringing into coherence the corporate policies of a business with its strategic priorities.
+Strategic management practices are greatly focused on bringing into coherence the corporate policies of a business with its strategic priorities.
 It is used as a directive guideline to establish a harmonious connection between various internal and external factors that may affect a business’ management and a business’ objectives, ranked in term of their priority of achievement5.

 Strategic management specifically stresses on the present and future endeavours of a business entity.
 It includes the examination and appraisal of the current strategic position of a business organisation, ensuring the proper implementation of all the practical managerial procedures and selection and formation of fruitful strategic policies for the future7.

-An Historical Account of Strategic Management
+A Historical Account of Strategic Management

-Strategic management finds its roots in the literary contributions of 1950s and 1960s.
+Strategic management finds its roots in the literary contributions of the 1950s and 1960s.
 Few of the most prominent personalities that elaborated the concept of strategic management during that era include Peter Drucker, Alfred Chandler, Igor Ansoff and Philip Selznick.
-It was through the literary efforts of these individuals the strategic management was formally recognised as an educational and corporate discipline during 1950s and 1960s.
+It was through the literary efforts of these individuals the strategic management was formally recognised as an educational and corporate discipline during the 1950s and 1960s.

 In his works, Alfred Chandler stresses upon the significance of combining all the integral factors of effective management on a unified platform.
-Prior to Chandler’s explanation and hypothesis, managerial activities were distinctly differentiated and integration of various managerial aspects was not a major subject of study.
+Prior to Chandler’s explanation and hypothesis, managerial activities were distinctly differentiated, and integration of various managerial aspects was not a major subject of study.

-Earlier, management practices included minimal inter-departmental interactions and the communication was limited to the relaying of only vital information, through one or two managers.
+Earlier, management practices included minimal inter-departmental interactions, and the communication was limited to the relaying of only vital information, through one or two managers.
 Management functions were broadly differentiated on the basis of departmental divisions within a business organisation.